thoughtbot/factory_bot/GETTING_STARTED.md

 Defining factories
 ------------------

 Each factory has a name and a set of attributes.
-The name is used to guess the class of the object by default, but it's possible to explicitly specify it:
+The name is used to guess the class of the object by default:

 ```ruby
 # This will guess the User class